tamago-labs/omneon-xyz/README.md

 iota move test
 ```

 Refer to the documentation for deploying a new contract on the live network and updating the JSON file in the project accordingly.

-For detailed instructions on deploying to AWS cloud, refer to the [deployment section](https://docs.amplify.aws/nextjs/start/quickstart/nextjs-app-router-client-components/#deploy-a-fullstack-app-to-aws).

 ## Deployment